-Addison’s disease or hypoadrenocorticism is a lack of adequate mineralocorticoid and/or corticosteroid production by the adrenal glands.
+Addison’s disease, or hypoadrenocorticism, is a lack of adequate mineralocorticoid and/or corticosteroid production by the adrenal glands.
 The exact cause is not known; although, immune-mediated destruction is likely.
 The course is generally gradual with subtle signs first, only with stressful events.
 Full-on signs occur once the majority of both adrenal glands are lost.
 Young to middle-aged dogs are most often affected.
 Females have a higher incidence than males.
-Standard poodles and Portuguese water Spaniels may be at a higher risk, but certainly many breeds can be affected.
+Standard poodles and Portuguese Water Spaniels may be at a higher risk, but many breeds can be affected.
 This disease is rare in cats.

 The major clinical signs include:

 Addison’s disease becomes life threatening when a crisis state occurs.
 In crisis, the patient is severely dehydrated and hypovolemic (having a decreased circulating blood volume) and cardiovascular collapse can occur, if aggressive treatment is not initiated.

 Initial treatment largely entails aggressive fluid therapy, electrolyte control and steroid administration.
 Other symptomatic treatments for gastro-intestinal signs may be initiated.
 Basic blood work can yield a presumptive diagnosis, when considered with the animal’s presentation, but a definitive diagnosis requires a specific blood test.
 An ACTH stimulation test would be the definitive diagnostic of choice.